A Gap Year in Brazil

 Backpacking in Brazil is growing in popularity, and rightly so.
-This South American country is a cultural, economic and wildlife powerhouse, and an amazing place to either base or kick-off your gap year.
+This South American country is a cultural, economic and wildlife powerhouse, and an amazing place to either base or kick-off your gap year in Brazil.

 Brazil is famous for samba, beaches, football and bikinis; sometimes combined.
 It’s a humid, exotic and sexy country, full of colour, flavour and adventure.
 All of these things and more make up Rio de Janeiro, a mainstay on any gap year bucket list.
 Here you'll find Christ the Redeemer, Sugarloaf Mountain, the Copacabana, and the iconic Maracanã stadium.
 It's arguably the most vibrant city in the world; you might never want to leave.